 Political Knowledge.
 We measure political knowledge using the Cooperative Congressional Election Study (CCES) 2010-2020 (Kuriwaki 2023).
-CCES is a large scale rolling-cross-section survey conducted on a representative sample of roughly 50,000 voters per election cycle.
-CCES asks respondents several questions that allow us to gauge individuals' knowledge of politics.
-We focus in particular on respondents' knowledge of the member of the House of Representatives who represents them.
-We use the following three questions to measure knowledge: i) whether the respondent has heard of their representative before; ii) whether they are able to express approval of disapproval of the representative; iii) whether the respondent is able to express a preference as for the election outcome.
-We also use individual socio-demographic characteristics (namely, age, gender, employment status, education, race, income) as controls, as well as the respondents geo-localisation in congressional districts to match them to a specific DMA.
+CCES is a large scale rolling-cross-section survey conducted on a representative sample of roughly 50,000 voters per election cycle, focusing on elections for the US House and Senate.
+CCES asks respondents several questions that allow us to gauge respondents' knowledge of politics, and in particular knowledge of the member of the US House who represents them.
+We use the following three questions to measure knowledge: i) whether the respondent has heard of their representative before; ii) whether they are able to express approval of disapproval of the representative; iii) whether the respondent is able to express a preference over the election outcome.
+We also use individual socio-demographic characteristics (namely, age, gender, employment status, education, race, income) as controls, as well as the respondent's geographic location to match them to a specific DMA.